Alphabetical Listing

 (Online learning module) Learn what augmentative communication is all about, what to expect and what's involved with this service.

-(Apr 13 or 19) Did your child or youth recently receive a diagnosis of autism?
+(Virtual, Jul 23) Did your child or youth recently received a diagnosis of autism?
 Although autism doesn’t define your child, you probably want to know how you can support your child/youth to be successful.

 (Online learning module) Learn what core vocabulary is, how it's different from fringe vocabulary, key characteristics of core vocabulary, why using core vocabulary is so important and how to teach core vocabulary.